Before You Light Up, Read This

-If the calculus is not removed during a professional cleaning, and it remains below your gum line, the bacteria in the calculus may attack your gum tissue and cause your gums to pull away from your teeth.
+If the calculus is not removed during a professional cleaning, and it remains below your gum line, the bacteria in the calculus might attack your gum tissue and cause your gums to pull away from your teeth.
 If this happens, periodontal pockets form and fill with disease-causing bacteria.
 If left untreated, periodontal disease will progress.
 The pockets between your teeth and gums may grow deeper, allowing in more bacteria that destroy tissue and supporting bone.
-As a result, the gums may shrink away from the teeth making them appear longer.
-With no treatment, your teeth can become loose, painful and even fall out.
+Because of this, the gums could pull away from the teeth making them appear longer.
+With no treatment, your teeth could become loose, painful and even fall out.

 Save Your Smile

-Research shows that tobacco users lose more teeth than non-tobacco users do.
-Actually, according to data from the Centers for Disease Control and Prevention, only about 20 percent of people over the age of 65 who have never smoked are toothless, while a whopping 41.3 percent of regular smokers over the age of 65 are toothless.
-In addition, research shows that current tobacco users do not bounce back as well following periodontal treatment as former tobacco users or nonsmokers.
-But, these effects are reversible if the tobacco users kick the habit prior to starting dental treatment.
+Research shows that tobacco users lose more teeth than nonsmokers do.
+In fact, according to data from the Centers for Disease Control and Prevention, only about 20 percent of people over the age of 65 who have never smoked are toothless, while a whopping 41.3 percent of regular smokers over the age of 65 are toothless.
+In addition, research shows that current tobacco users do not bounce back as well after periodontal treatment as former tobacco users or nonsmokers.
+The good news is, these effects are fixable if the tobacco users kick the habit prior to beginning dental treatment.

 Not Just Cigarettes

 Other kinds tobacco products are also harmful to your periodontal health.
-Smokeless tobacco can also cause gums to recede and inflate the chance of losing the bone and fibers that keep your teeth in place.
+Smokeless tobacco can also cause gums to recede and inflate the chance of losing the bone and fibers that hold your teeth in place.